stassop/ReactNativeTodo/README.md

 THE EXAMPLES BELOW CONTAIN ONLY A SMALL PORTION OF THE TESTS.
 SEE THE CODE FOR A COMPLETE OVERVIEW.

-So without further ado, let's get to it!
+So, without further ado, let's get to it!

 ## Testing Components